anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 Why is this?

 Think about all the different numbers that Python can represent.
 That's _a lot_ of numbers!
 Certainly more numbers than there is memory in a computer.
 Consider that a typical computer in early 2021 might have around 8GB to 16GB of memory.
-That results in the machine having the ability to store anywhere from 8 to 16 billion distinct values.
+That results in the machine having the ability to store anywhere from 8 to 16 billion distinct values at once.
 But in Python, we can have numbers far larger than 16 billion.
 If every number had to have a unique identifier then Python could attempt to guarantee this up to 16 billion, but what about 16 billion and one?

 Instead, Python generally only creates as many numbers as are needed at any one time.
 Based on additional logic built into Python, it may attempt to keep some of them around to use for later.
 As an optimization, it also creates values for small, commonly used numbers ahead of time.